jxxcarlson/machines/README.md

 ```

 Let's see how this works in the
 example discussed above.
-The outputFunction is:
+The outputFunction is

 ```
 sumState : InternalState Int -> Int